Aims and scope

 In today's academic and professional environment, the growth of specialised translation has resulted in the development of a significant area in Translation Studies.
 JoSTrans aims to create a forum for translators and researchers in specialised translation, to disseminate information, exchange ideas and to provide a dedicated publication outlet for research in specialised, non-literary translation.

-This international journal is indexed with the main humanities bibliographies, including the MLA, Benjamins Translation Studies bibliography, and St Jerome's Translation Studies Abstracts Online.
-JoSTrans is peer-reviewed and web-based to allow maximum flexibility and access.
+This international journal is indexed with the main humanities bibliographies, including the MLA International Bibliography (listed in the Directory of Periodicals), Translation Studies Bibliography and ERIH PLUS.
+Since 2015, it has been included for coverage in the Emerging Sources Citation Index in the Web of Science Core Collection by Thomson & Reuters.
+JoSTrans is double-blind peer-reviewed.
+It is web-based to allow maximum flexibility and access.
 We accept contributions in a range of languages, including minority languages, to provide a publishing opportunity for researchers of all nationalities.
 English abstracts are provided for all articles.

 The journal offers a mixture of thematic and open issues, covering the following areas: